Computer Science, M.S.

 Students in the Data Science and Big Data Concentration must take CSC 605, CSC 610, and CSC 671 as part of their concentration requirements.

-With the prior approval of the Graduate Program Director.
+Depending on capstone option selected and with the prior approval of the Graduate Program Director.
 A number of selected courses from other departments are also available; interested students should contact the Graduate Program Director.

-Thesis, Project, or Comprehensive Examination (Capstone Experience)
+Thesis, Project, or Capstone Course Option (Capstone Experience)

 Thesis

 The candidate may prepare a thesis based on the investigation of a topic in computer science.
 A thesis director will be appointed by the Department Head after consultation with the student and the Graduate Program Director.
 The writing of a thesis requires the scholarly exposition and documentation of a substantial problem.
 In some cases, this may lead to a new solution to the problem and to original results.
-While writing the thesis, candidates may include up to 6 credits of CSC 699 Thesis in the required 30 credits for the program.
+While writing the thesis, candidates may include 6 credits of CSC 699 Thesis in the required 30 credits for the program.
 An oral examination on the thesis is required.

 Project

 The candidate may prepare a project (theoretical or programmed) based on a topic in computer science.
 The project may be work-related.
 A project director will be appointed by the Department Head after consultation with the student and the Graduate Program Director.
 The preparation of a project requires a description of the problem and documentation of any software products or description of theoretical solutions.
-While preparing the project, candidates may include 3 to 6 credits of CSC 698 Project in Computer Science in the required 30 credits for the program.
+While preparing the project, candidates may include 3 credits of CSC 698 Project in Computer Science in the required 30 credits for the program.
 An oral examination on the project is required.

 Data Science and Big Data Concentration